inbravo/travel/june-2019/README.md

 ##  Banihal
 *	A small hill town, Indian railways has recently marked its presence in this town
 *	This is auspicious season of Ramadan and mosques are playing soothing prayer on loudspeakers
-*	Next week is going to be Eid, the holy festival of Muslims
+*	Next week is going to be Eid al-Fitr, the holy festival of Muslims
-*	After few minor
+*	After few minor stops, we arrived at [Jawahar_Tunnel](https://en.wikipedia.org/wiki/Jawahar_Tunnel), operational since 1956
+*	Post this tunnel, starts the beautiful Srinagar valley.
+Titanic point gives you the first glance of it
+*	Took a Maggi (noodles) stop here, captured some scenic moments of heaven on earth
+*	Talked to some of the south Indian riders, who were riding from Kottayam
+*	Only few kilometers from Titanic point, we arrived at the famous NH 44.
+This is a nice road
+*	Ride on NH 44 is smooth.
+We cherished every moment while riding through the beautiful valley
+*	Took several stops, while passing adjacent to several towns like Tral, Anantnag and Pulwama etc
+*	Armed force are everywhere on NH 44, we are able to feel the sensitivity of this area

 ##  Srinagar
-*
+*	For almost 3 hours ride through NH 44, we arrived at the hear of Srinagar, the famous Dal Lake

 ##  Ganderbal
 *